humphreyotieno1/StudentManagement/README.md

 ## UI Features

-- Modern responsive layout with navigation bar
+- Clean, minimalist responsive layout with navigation bar
 - Dashboard with student statistics
 - Student list with sorting and filtering
 - Comprehensive student form with validation